 In the future, mobile robots will be supporting our efforts in safety-critical tasks of search and rescue (localizing people in burning buildings), autonomous navigation (self-driving cars), and surveillance (tracking adversarial behavior).
 To complete the tasks, robots with heterogeneous capabilities (speed, sensing, payload) will dynamically form teams, agree on navigation and other action plans, and act.
 The robots will rely on a distributed intelligence, communicating only with their neighbors via wireless networks.
 And following the current technological paradigm, the robots’ perception and control capabilities will be software-driven.
 Overall, the robots will form a cyber-physical network, which I henceforth call an Internet of Robotic Teams (IoRT).

-However, as any current cyber-physical system (computers, power grids), the IoRT will be vulnerable to deceptive and denial-of-service (DoS) attacks and failures that will compromise the robot teams, their plans, and their actions (Fig. 1).
+However, as any current cyber-physical system (computers, power grids), the IoRT will be vulnerable to deceptive and denial-of-service (DoS) attacks and failures that will compromise the robot teams, their plans, and their actions (Fig. 1) —the attacks and failures may be transduction or physical attacks, or even algorithmic deceptive failures, lying beyond the reach of cybersecurity, and of classical estimation and control.
 The National Academy of Engineering has listed the need for a robust autonomy against attacks and failures as one of the 14 grand engineering challenges of the future.

 My goal is to enable what I call an Internet of Resilient Robotic Teams (IoR2T), where robots will not only withstand attacks and failures (by being robust) but also will adapt and recover (by being, instead, resilient).
 Towards the IoR2T, I plan to wed tools for a robust autonomy with tools for a multi-robot distributed intelligence driven by adaptive learning and control capabilities.